LegocodeMz/DeveloperRPA/MiroPedroTipaneque/README.md

-# Nedbank RPA - Balance Sheet Automation
+# Nedbank RPA - Balance Sheet Automation with C#

 RPA solution in C# with Selenium WebDriver to extract salary data from https://rpa.xidondzo.com and generate consolidated reports.